 Naughty Dog is an American video game developer owned by Sony Computer Entertainment, first formed as Jam Software in 1984 before renaming themselves to their current name in 1989.
 They are responsible for many hit franchises for the PlayStation consoles.

 - Crash Bandicoot (PlayStation), the console's de facto mascot.
-Naughty Dog nurtured and developed Crash until Crash Team Racing, then sold the franchise, unintentionally causing it to Jump the Shark .
+Naughty Dog nurtured and developed Crash until Crash Team Racing, then sold the franchise, unintentionally causing the series to start Jumping the Shark.

 - Jak and Daxter (PlayStation 2), a launch PS2 game.